-The secretary/clerical staff budget is increasing by 9.23% (or \$345,443).
+The secretary/clerical staff budget is increasing by 7.82% (or \$292,698).
 This includes the restoration of a secretary position in Transportation and adjustments from the contract settlement finalized in March 2024, which was applied retroactively to July 1, 2023.
+This also includes the reduction of one clerical from the maintenance staff at central office.
 The contract provided a GWI for employees at the top step and step advancements for all other employees (no step advancement for those already at the top step).